Distinguished Speakers

 Technology Innovation Institute, Abu Dhabi, UAE

-Biography: Norbert Tihanyi received his B.Sc. degree in Security Engineering, his M.Sc. degree in Safety Engineering, his second M.Sc. degree (Hons.) in IT Engineering, and his Ph.D. degree in Information Science and Technology from Eötvös Loránd University in 2020.
-He is currently a Public Body Member of the Hungarian Academy of Sciences and serves as a Lead Researcher at the Technology Innovation Institute TII), Abu Dhabi, United Arab Emirates.
-His research interests include cryptanalysis, embedded device security, and prime number theory related to cryptography.
+Biography: Dr. Norbert Tihanyi earned a Bachelor’s degree in Security Engineering, a Master’s degree in Safety Engineering, and a second Master’s degree (with Honors) in IT Engineering.
+He completed his Ph.D. in Information Science and Technology at Eötvös Loránd University in 2020.
+Currently, he is an official Public Body Member of the Hungarian Academy of Sciences and functions as a Lead Researcher at the Technology Innovation Institute (TII) in Abu Dhabi, United Arab Emirates.